adamdawkins/que_hacer/README.md

 No todos
 [x] When there are no todos - the only action is to add a todo

-[-] Mark all as complete - marks all todos complete
+[x] Mark all as complete - marks all todos complete

 Item
 A todo item has three possible interactions: